 Of course, most of us know that meditation is the one approach recommended time and time again.

 Despite the growing widespread acceptance of cannabis, my niche is still very esoteric.
 I suppose anytime you start discussing the mystical or spiritual, it can become an “eye roll” for many.
 (Personally, several years ago, I know it would have been for me!)

 Everyone’s relationship to cannabis is different – from non-existent to long and enduring.

 In my MasterMind groups and courses, I teach you the transformative art of going inward with cannabis plant medicine, amplifying the power of Awakening.
-Subscribe and join me for exploring this cutting-edge approach to emotional freedom that can flow into Enlightenment.
+Subscribe and join me for exploring this cutting-edge approach to emotional freedom.